Mansiverma88/Chat-app/README.md

 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.
-Install VS Code
+- Install VS Code
-Install node js and express package
+- Install node js and express package
-Download Chat-app folder
+- Download Chat-app folder
-And in command prompt move int0 Chat-app folder and run node index.js to make server go online "listening to *8003"
+- And in command prompt move int0 Chat-app folder and run
+- node index.js
+- to make server go online "listening to *8003"
-For deployemnt on command prompt: donload pm2 globally by moving into Chat-app folder using cmd npm install pm2@latest -g pm2 start index.js
+- For deployemnt on command prompt:
+- download pm2 globally by moving into Chat-app folder using cmd
+- npm install pm2@latest -g
+-pm2 start index.js
-And we can see a process being forked, running on our CPU Further, we can see the processes online using pm2 list command.
+-And we can see a process being forked, running on our CPU Further, we can see the processes online using pm2 list command.

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status
 Project is: _complete_

-## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2

 ## Acknowledgements
 Give credit here.